AtlasP2P - Architecture Documentation

 - JWT Validation: All authenticated requests validated

-- Input Validation: Zod schemas for API inputs
+- Input Validation: Zod schemas for API inputs and runtime config validation (see

-- SQL Injection: PostgREST parameterizes all queries
+packages/config/README.md) - SQL Injection: PostgREST parameterizes all queries

 - XSS Protection: React escapes all user content